buffermint/landing-blog/source/_posts/how-to-get-successful-startup-ideas.blade.md

 So, how to get successful startup ideas?

 Turn the problems into ideas, take the idea further and you have something to start with.
-So let's dive in deep into the subject: how to get a successful startup.
+So let's dive in deep into the subject: how to get a successful startup idea.

 ### You need a problems